 Choose the health content that’s right for you, and get it delivered right in your inbox.

 It seems obvious that getting regular physical activity helps you stay physically fit.
-But you may be surprised to learn about the more subtle ways that staying active can also benefit your mental health.
+But you may be surprised to learn about the more subtle ways that staying active can also benefit your mental and emotional health.

 Boost Your Mood